Manifesto

 Ready to build the system?

-Start delegating decisions
+Start making your decisions accountable